 - How do we improve customer engagement and retention?

 Real-time data can enable individualized services, specific to an individual customer.
 Grocery retailer Kroger uses Big Data to inform its customized loyalty programs, collecting data from an estimated 770 million consumers to help boost loyalty.
-According to the retailer, 95 percent of its sales use loyalty cards, and this data has help drive a $12 billion revenue incremental and seen a 60 percent redemption rate.
+According to the retailer, 95 percent of its sales use loyalty cards, and this data has helped drive a $12 billion revenue incremental and seen a 60 percent redemption rate.
 Kroger has employed this solution for more than a decade, launching it in 2005 and leveraging it through the 2009 recession.

 - How do we increase operational efficiency?